lucasdpau/ChromeExtensionReddit/README.md

 #ChromeExtensionReddit

 I made this tiny extension in the evening of Aug 15, 2019.
 I use reddit somewhat frequently, and a year or two ago they released a new design which I did not enjoy very much.
 There's an option to stick with the old style which requires you to be logged in, but I wanted to learn how to make an extension anyway.
-Besides, I can't log in on say... a slow day at work =).
+Besides, there are days when I don't login... like on a slow day at work =)